Employee Recognition

 Unexpected

-"The brain loves surprises because it means something new has happened, and this focuses our attention on it." - Paul Zak, Trust Factor
+Zak said, "The brain loves surprises because it means something new has happened, and this focuses our attention on it."

 Personal

-As you work with someone, you get to know their quirks, likes, and dislikes.
-Incorporating their personal tastes into your employee recognition program is the best way to make it flourish.
+Every individual in your organization is unique, and as you work with someone, you get to know their quirks, likes, and dislikes.
+Incorporating these personal tastes into your employee recognition program is the best way to make it flourish.

-"The personal part is important.
+Zak outlines the power of personalization: "The personal part is important.
 If a team member receiving Ovation is a chocolate lover, purchase a fancy box of chocolates as a gift.
-Then, present the Ovation at your next all-hands meeting, or the day the project finishes." - Paul Zak, Trust Factor
+Then, present the Ovation at your next all-hands meeting or the day the project finishes."

 Tangible